jfcloutier/karma_system/design_notes/som.md

 * Bottom-up constraints
   * Umwelt CAs determine what their parents can observe and do.
 They...
-    * determine the set of experiences the level parent CAs can observe, build causal theories from, and compose into abstract experiences
+    * determine the set of experiences the level parent CAs can observe, build causal theories from, and compose into experiences
     * determine set of meaningful goals in a parent CA's plan
 * Top-down constraints
   * A CA models its umwelt CAs but not vice-versa